-Providing the skills, approved training and technical resources for those wishing to qualify and work as technicians in the diving industry.
+Providing the skills, approved training , technical resources and scuba regulator spare parts information for those wishing to qualify and work as technicians in the dive industry.

 Servicing Scuba Equipment: An introduction

 All equipment used by divers underwater or in the provision of their breathing gases is fundamentally life support equipment.
 Scuba regulators and compressors work at extremely high pressures and use innovative engineering design techniques to function correctly.

 The repair, adjustment and testing of this equipment is not intuitive even for the mechanically minded or those with formal engineering training in other disciplines.
 The Service information, custom spare parts and special custom tools are usually difficult if not impossible to obtain outside the trade.

 Only formal training in the repair and maintenance of dive equipment such as that received during the ASSET approved Dive Industry Technicians Course (DITC) can ensure the continuing safe and reliable operation of life support equipment.

 A laypersons attempt at repairing a SCUBA regulator usually results in the destruction of the item, or worse still, the creation of a botched unreliable repair that seems to work OK on the bench yet later fails underwater after just a few uses, killing the diver.
 Since the fool who botched the regulator repair is usually killed in the incident, his grieving relatives encouraged by contingency fee lawyers, normally commence legal action against anyone even remotely involved with the incident who has a ‘pot of gold’ large enough to make it worth their while to sue and win….
 Often the usual victims of this predatory legal action are either the scuba regulator manufacturer (‘the favorite’), the dive shop who sold the spare parts kit, or any other dive professionals remotely connected to the dead divers regulator by way of ‘touching it’ in any way prior to the incident.